X-Ray Shredding & Destruction

 In addition to the X-rays themselves, it’s important to remember that the X-ray jackets also contain Protected Health Information that must be properly destroyed.

-Florida Law For Disposal of X-Ray Film & Medical Records
+Florida Law For Disposal of X-Ray Film & Other Medical Records

 Under Florida law, health care providers must keep X-ray file and medical records for at least five years after their last contact with the patient.
 Public hospitals in Florida must keep their medical records and X-ray films at least seven years after the patient has been discharged.